 | Year 4 | Second renewal + ongoing costs | ~€12,500 | €568,000 |

-Note: Costs assume single applicant using Investment Fund route.
+Note: Costs assume a single applicant using the investment fund route.
 Family applications multiply government and renewal fees per person.
-Fund management fees (~€7,500/year) included in annual costs.
+Fund management fees (~€7,500/year) are included in annual cost estimates.

 What you're actually paying for — and what's extra.